 When Internet searches fail, the next step is to perform a test buy from that reseller.
 By purchasing a product from the reseller, manufacturers can secure a return address for the company.
 This provides a valid address in order to begin the enforcement or take-down process against that reseller, such as a cease-and-desist letter.
 This method has limitations.
 For example, this is ineffective for resellers on Amazon whose sales are “fulfilled by Amazon.”

 The final step in identifying a reseller is issuing a subpoena under the Digital Millennium Copyright Act (DMCA).
 Under Section 512(h) of the DMCA, a copyright holder “may request the clerk of any United States District Court to issue a subpoena to a service provider for identification of an alleged infringer.”
 This approach can be used when an unauthorized reseller is using a company’s images to sell products on Amazon or eBay.
 In this scenario, a DMCA subpoena can be issued to obtain the reseller’s information.
 The main drawback of this method is that it can take time.

-If you need assistance with identifying unauthorized resellers or general questions related to unauthorized resellers, please contact KJK’s Brand Protection team:
+If you need assistance with identifying unauthorized resellers or general questions related to unauthorized resellers, please contact KJK’s Brand Enforcement team: